Ben: Well, you never know.

 - Ancient Conspiracy: The questionable existence of the "national treasure."

-- Artistic License: Despite what some people would like to complain about, much of the film is a Shown Their Work regarding history.
+- Artistic License: Despite what some people would like to complain about, much of the film is a Shown Their Work regarding history (a stark contrast when compared to Jerry Bruckheimer's previous history-based work).
 There were a few things made up solely for the sake of a plot point to keep the story moving.
 A lot of the geography, on the other hand

 - Artistic License History: As mentioned above, they usually avert this, however, the second film contains a very common misconception.
 Ben states that Dr. Samuel Mudd, a coconspirator in Lincoln's assassination, is who the expression "His name is mud," is referring to.
 This is actually not correct, as the phrase was used at least 2 decades before Lincoln's assassination.